fulgurio/ImageHandlerBundle/README.md

 - width (optional): width to resize / crop
 - height (optional): height to resize / crop
 - mappping (optional): name of config mapping, to set width and height in global config.
 See above
+- action (optional): by default, you'll resize the picture, but "crop" is also available

 In app/config/config.yml, just type something like that :